Md-Khid/ANN_Classification_Prediction/README.md

         if any(char in special_chars for char in str(value)):
             print(f"Special characters found in column '{column}', row {index}: {value}")
 ```
+We will proceed with computing missing values for every column in the dataset and fill them with the suitable statistical value such as the median.
+Additionally, we will examine for any special characters that might impede the machine learning algorithm process.

 ## Exploratory Data Analysis
 In this section, we will delve into comprehending the dataset.
 This encompasses tasks such as examining data distributions, identifying outliers, visualising correlations between variables and detecting any irregularities or trends, then transforming the insights obtained into valuable information.